huggingface/lerobot/README.md

 Check out [examples](./examples) to see how you can start training a model on a dataset, which will be automatically downloaded if needed.

-In general, you can use our training script to easily train any policy on any environment:
+In general, you can use our training script to easily train any policy in any environment:
 ```bash
 python lerobot/scripts/train.py \
 env=aloha \